-- Lead counsel representing a global pharmaceutical company in multiple ongoing inter partes review proceedings relating to anti-cancer drug and methods of its use.
+- Lead counsel representing a global pharmaceutical company in multiple inter partes review proceedings relating to anti-cancer drug and methods of its use.
+The matter settled favorably.*

 - Lead counsel representing a global pharmaceutical company in an inter partes review of a patent on cancer therapy; successfully prevented institution of trial.*